dmarshNAIT/dmarshNAIT.github.io/index.markdown

 > If you're looking for more general resources on specific languages or topics including data analytics and visualization, check out my [Learning References](https://mxmarsh.notion.site/Learning-References-7deb3079d68e4ff3ad1af120ef20e13c) page on Notion.

 Please [let me know](mailto:dmarsh@nait.ca) if you catch any typos or errors!

+If you're here to book a meeting, head on over to my [calendar page](./calendar).